nicholasneo78/speech-to-text-with-kenlm-pipeline/README.md

 <br>

 # Executing code on ClearML
-**The documentations below are for running the code using ClearML, please go to the section on "Executing code on local machine" if you want to run your code locally**
+**The documentations below are for running the code using ClearML, please go to the section on [Executing code on local machine](#executing-code-on-local-machine) if you want to run your code locally**

 ### Getting Started - Install ClearML and boto3
 To install ClearML and boto3, simply do a pip install in your environment: